memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 ```

 On my computer, the CVS files we need are located in the root directory of the
-Windows 10 OS, and the CONTAINER ID is `bbbc43620e5c`.
+Windows 10 OS and the CONTAINER ID is `bbbc43620e5c`.

-First I place myself in the root directory:
+First, I place myself in the root directory:

 ```terminal
 cd C:\